 Reason #2: A bank can preapprove you for a car loan

-Some banks offer you the ability to apply for preapproval.
+Some banks offer you the ability to apply for preapproval for an auto loan.
 If you’re preapproved, the bank will let you know the loan amount, rate and terms you’re conditionally approved for.

 Keep in mind that preapproval isn’t a guarantee of loan approval or that you’ll receive the same estimated rate and terms — you’ll still need to finalize and submit your loan application.
 But it can give you a good idea of the terms you may be approved for by various lenders so that you can find the best deal.